strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 Everything is built within [three stacks](https://github.com/strimzi/strimzi-kafka-operator/blob/master/systemtest/src/main/java/io/strimzi/systemtest/resources/ResourceManager.java#L77-L79).
 These three stacks are managed by `ResourceManager`, which is taking care of switching.
-First one's, method stack, responsibility is to hold all resources, which are invoked in the test cases.
-Second one's, the class stack, responsibility is to hold all resources, which are invoked in the `@BeforeAll` notation.
+The method stack holds all the resources needed for each the test case.
+It gets cleaned up after each `@Test` method execution.
+The class stack holds all the resources for the text fixture.
+These are prepared before the test, using the `@BeforeAll`-annotated methods.
-The third stack is used as a pointer to either class or method stack to delete proper resources in specific test phases.
+The third stack is used as a reference to either of the other two stacks to delete the resources in specific test phases.
-The pointer stack points to the class stack in we are in the `@BeforeAll` scope, otherwise we are working with the method stack.
+This stack points to the class stack in we are in the `@BeforeAll` scope, otherwise we are working with the method stack.
-The logic inside these stacks are that once you create some resource (for instance KafkaTopic), it will be pushed inside the stack and the deletion of topic will be performed in the teardown phase.
+The logic inside these stacks are that once you create some resource (for instance a `KafkaTopic`), it will be pushed inside the stack and the deletion of topic will be performed in the teardown phase.
 Once the teardown phase is initiated, the method stack will pop all resources after test case is over.
-The same logic applies with class stack, which will pop all resources when test suite is over.
+The same logic applies with the class stack, which pops and deletes resources when test suite is over.
-What is worth to mention, is that if you specify `SKIP_TEARDOWN` environment variable to `TRUE` it will skip the teardown phase and all created resources will remain in the stack.
-Also, mostly great for debugging because it could break tests if it's set for multiple than one.
+By setting the `SKIP_TEARDOWN` environment variable to `TRUE` it will skip the teardown phase and all created resources will remain in the stack.
+This can be very useful for debugging purposes.

 ## Auxiliary classes

 In system tests there are many helper classes, each having a different purpose:

-1. Utils
+1. `Utils`
-2. Constants
+2. `Constants`
-3. Environment
+3. `Environment`
 4. Kubernetes client
 5. Kafka clients

-#### Utils
+#### `Utils` classes

-These classes are applicable on many problems.
 We have separate utils for each resource.
-For instance we have KafkaUtils for KafkaResource, KafkaTopic for KafkaResource and so on.
-Furthermore, we have got Kubernetes related utils such as ServiceUtils, PodUtils, DeploymentsUtils and many more.
+For example, we have `KafkaUtils` for `Kafka` resource, `KafkaTopic` for KafkaResource and so on.
+Furthermore, we have a number of
+Kubernetes-related utils such as `ServiceUtils`, `PodUtils`, `DeploymentsUtils` and so on.
-These classes come handy for instance when you have to wait for some change, make some API call, create, change or delete a Kubernetes resource and much more.
+These classes come handy when you have to wait for some change (e.g. wait for a `Pod` to become ready) or create, change or delete a Kubernetes resource.
 The one method which stands out is `waitFor`, which is used in many utils methods.
-You can imagine the scenario, where you change custom resource value of Kafka and then you want to assert value is correct.
+You can imagine the scenario, where you change a custom resource and then you want to assert the outcome is correct.
-This scenario when we don't use `waitFor()` method can occur if the assertion (verify phase) is too quick and value has not been updated.
+In this scenario, if we didn't `waitFor()` the outcome to become correct, the assertion would execute too quickly and the verification would fail.
-In other cases we have rolling updates, which takes time and we need to wait until everything is done.
+In other cases we the operator needs to perform a rolling update, which takes time, so the test needs to wait until all the pods have been restarted.
-That is the reason why we have this dynamic `waitFor()` method.
-The logic behind this method is that every `pollIntervalMs` for specific period of time `timeoutMs` the method checks `BooleanSupplier` condition which user can provide and if this condition is true the method will successfully end.
-Otherwise, we will get the
+`waitFor()` simply polls for a successful condition (represented as the `BooleanSupplier` parameter) every `pollIntervalMs` for up to `timeoutMs`.
+If the condition is true the method will successfully end.
+Otherwise, when the condition never became true within the timeout a
-`WaitException` with some reasonable description.
+`WaitException` is thrown with some helpful description.
 The method implementation can be found [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/test/src/main/java/io/strimzi/test/TestUtils.java#L115-L145).

 #### Constants

-Purpose of this class is to keep global constants used across system tests in one place.
+Purpose of this class is to keep global constants used across the system tests in one place.
 You can find there mentioned constants like timeout interval and poll interval used by `waitFor()` method.
-Also, there are various other timeouts for cluster operator and clients, definitions of specific ports such as KafkaBridge metric, TopicOperator metric, Keycloak and so on.
+Also, there are various other timeouts for cluster operator and clients, definitions of specific ports such as `KafkaBridge` metric, `TopicOperator` metric, `Keycloak` and so on.
-Lastly, there are all tag names, which are used in whole system tests, for instance `ACCEPTANCE`, `REGRESSION` and more.
+Lastly, there are all tag names, which are used in whole system tests, for instance `ACCEPTANCE`, `REGRESSION` and more (as discussed in the previous blog post).

 #### Environment

-System tests can be configured by several environment variables, which are loaded before test execution.
+System tests can be configured by several parameters, which are loaded before test execution.

-Variables can be defined via environmental variables or a configuration file.
+These parameters can be defined either via environmental variables or a configuration file.
 This file can be located anywhere on the file system as long as a path is provided to this file.
 The path is defined by environment variable `ST_CONFIG_PATH`.
 If it is not defined, the default config file location `systemtest/config.json` will be used instead.
 Loading of system configuration has the following priority order:
 1. Environment variable
 2. Variable defined in configuration file
 3. Default value

-Here is the list of important environment variables:
+Some of the important parameters include:

-1. `DOCKER_ORG` = Specifies the organization/repo containing the image used in system tests (default value `strimzi`)
+1. `DOCKER_ORG`: Specifies the organization/repo containing the image used in system tests (default value `strimzi`)
-2. `DOCKER_TAG` = Specifies the image tags used in system tests (default value `latest`)
+2. `DOCKER_TAG`: Specifies the image tags used in system tests (default value `latest`)
-3. `SKIP_TEARDOWN` = Skip teardown phase - primarily used for debug purposes (default value `false`)
+3. `SKIP_TEARDOWN`: Skip teardown phase - primarily used for debug purposes (default value `false`)
-4. `ST_KAFKA_VERSION` =  Specifies Kafka version used in images during the system tests (default value `2.6.0`)
+4. `ST_KAFKA_VERSION`:  Specifies Kafka version used in images during the system tests (default value `2.6.0`)

-If you want to see all our environment variables you can see it [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/development-docs/TESTING.md#environment-variables)
+You can see the full list [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/development-docs/TESTING.md#environment-variables)

 #### Our Kafka clients

-Another helpful module of the system tests are Kafka clients, which contains three usage types:
+We have three different types of client for testing Strimzi:

 1. For internal communication within Kubernetes - client-examples image
 2. For external communication within Kubernetes - using [Vert.x](https://vertx.io/) client